Michael Kauffman, M.D., Ph.D., Lead Director

 Mr. Forrester has 17 years of experience as the CEO, COO or CFO of both private and public life science companies with Verastem Oncology™, Forma Therapeutics, CombinatoRx (NASDAQ: CRXX, now ZLCS) and Coley (NASDAQ: COLY, acquired by Pfizer).
 Robert was a managing director of the Proprietary Investment Group at MeesPierson, part of the Fortis Group, investing in life science companies.
 Prior to MeesPierson, Robert worked for the investment banks BZW (now Barclays Capital) and UBS, in the corporate finance groups undertaking M&A, and public and private finance transactions.
 Robert started his career as lawyer with Clifford Chance in London and Singapore.
 Robert has completed over $12 billion of transactions and holds a LL.B. from Bristol University.

-Ms. Lawton has more than 30 years of global pharmaceutical and biotechnology experience.
+Ms. Lawton, Chief Executive Officer at Kaleido Biosciences, has more than 30 years of global pharmaceutical and biotechnology experience.
 Recently, Ms. Lawton served as the Chief Operating Officer of OvaScience.
 Prior to that, she was at Genzyme for 21 years where she held several senior roles including Senior Vice President and General Manager of the Biosurgery Business and Senior Vice President of Global Market Access, and led global functional organizations including Regulatory Affairs and Corporate Quality Systems, Policy Programs, Health Outcomes and Strategic Pricing, Patient Safety and Risk Management and BMRA Process Excellence and Training.
 Earlier in her career, Ms. Lawton spent 8 years in the UK at Parke-Davis.
 Ms. Lawton currently serves on the Board of Directors of CoLucid Pharmaceuticals and serves as a consultant to Aura Biosciences and X4 Pharmaceuticals.
 Ms. Lawton received her BSc in Pharmacology at Kings College in London.

 Louise Phanstiel has held several executive positions at WellPoint, Inc., including: President, Specialty Products; Senior Vice President, Chief of Staff and Corporate Planning; and Senior Vice President, Chief Accounting Officer and Controller and CFO of all of WellPoint subsidiaries, including Blue Cross of California.
 Prior to WellPoint, Ms. Phanstiel was a Partner, Los Angeles Cluster Insurance Leader at Coopers & Lybrand, LLP.
 She currently serves on the Board of Directors of Myriad Genetics and Cedar Sinai Health System.
 Ms. Phanstiel received her BA in accounting from Golden Gate University in San Francisco, CA.